bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 the AS might be formally decomposed into delegation components, that the client talks to, and interaction components, that the user talks to. ]]

+## Elements {#elements}

+In addition to the roles above, the protocol also involves several elements that are acted upon by the roles throughout the process.

+Access Token
+: A credential representing a set of access rights delegated to the RC.
+The access token is created by the AS, consumed and verified by the RS, and issued to and carried by the RC.
+The contents and format of the access token are opaque to the RC.

+Key
+: A cryptographic element binding a request to the holder of the key.
+Access tokens and RC's can be associated with specific keys.

+Subject Information
+: Information that is returned directly to the RC from the AS without the RC making a separate call to an RS.

+[[ Editor's note: What other core elements need an introduction here?
+These aren't roles to be taken on by different parties, nor are they descriptions of the possible configurations of parties, but these are still important moving parts within the protocol. ]]

 ## Sequences {#sequence}

 The GNAP protocol can be used in a variety of ways to allow the core